incub-uo/mbem-privacy-en/README.md

 #### Personal data

-When using our service, we may ask you to provide us with certain personally identifiable information that cannot be used to contact or identify you.
+When using our service, we may ask you to provide us with some private information that cannot be used to contact or identify you.
 Personally identifiable information includes:

 * **The date of your last period**;